David M. Thomas Jr.: 8th Commander of Joint Task Force Guantanamo

 Miss USA 2008 Crystle Stewart had both been invited to visit Guantanamo on a USO tour, where they signed autographs.
 Both women stirred controversy after they published accounts of their visits.
 Thomas had authorized the women to view captives.

 Carol Rosenberg, reporting in the Miami Herald, wrote that Thomas "brushed aside" concerns that by allowing civilians to view the captives he was violating the clause in the Geneva Conventions that protect captives from the humiliation of public display.

 Thomas asserted that the beauty queens had been allowed to view the detainees in Guantanamo just as if they were reporters.

-Commander, Naval Surface Forces Atlantic
+Commander, Naval Surface Force Atlantic

 On July 10, 2009, he began his assignment as commander, Carrier Strike Group 2, serving in that capacity until July, 2010.
-In July 2010, he was named Commander, Naval Surface Forces Atlantic (COMNAVSURFLANT), the senior Surface Warfare Officer (SWO) in the Atlantic Fleet, a position he held until September 4, 2013.
+In July 2010, he was named Commander, Naval Surface Force Atlantic (COMNAVSURFLANT), the senior Surface Warfare Officer (SWO) in the Atlantic Fleet, a position he held until September 4, 2013.